-- Policy 12 Reverse sensitivity: To recognise the adverse effects that may be generated within and from the Seaport 1 Zone activities and: - (A) identifying the effects and the area that these can impact on; - (B) providing information to owners and prospective owners on those effects: - (C) encouraging owners of affected land to mitigate those effects on the occupiers of those properties; - (D) when considering resource consents for subdivision use and development have regard to potential for reverse sensitivity effects that may impact on port related activities to ensure that Seaport Activities are protected from sensitive activities that are vulnerable to the range of adverse effects generated within and from the Seaport 1 Zone; and - (E) Preventing sensitive activities form locating within the Seaport 1 Zone.
+To recognise the adverse effects that may be generated within and from the Seaport 1 Zone activities and:

-Explanation: The operational requirements of a seaport have the potential to give rise to reverse sensitivity effects with respect to other land uses in the vicinity which may seek a coastal location for other reasons, such as views of the coast and the ambience of a port town.
+- 1. Identifying the effects and the area that these can impact on - 2.
+Providing information to owners and prospective owners on those effects - 3.
+Encouraging owners of affected land to mitigate those effects on the occupiers of those properties - 4.
+When considering resource consents for subdivision, use and development, have regard to potential for reverse sensitivity effects that may impact on Port related activities to ensure that Seaport Activities are protected from sensitive activities that are vulnerable to the range of adverse effects generated within and from the Seaport 1 Zone - 5.
+Preventing sensitive activities form locating within the Seaport 1 Zone.

-- Method 1 Delineate the Seaport 1 Zone on the District Planning Maps. - Method 2 Include Rules identifying activities that are appropriate within the Seaport 1 Zone. - Method 3 Identify the anticipated amenity values for the Seaport 1 Zone, include environmental standards to protect and enhance them, and implement through enforcement under the RMA, education, advocacy and collaboration with other Territorial Authorities.
+The operational requirements of a seaport have the potential to give rise to reverse sensitivity effects with respect to other land uses in the vicinity which may seek a coastal location for other reasons, such as views of the coast and the ambience of a port town.

-- Method 4 Include Rules addressing District Wide issues. - Method 5 Require all applications for resource consent to include an analysis of the proposal on the defined amenity values of the Seaport 1 Zone, as well as the principles of good urban design. - Method 6 Initiate environmental advocacy for: - (A) Mitigation or avoidance of nuisance arising from glare and windflow effects. - (B) Promotion of well maintained structures and land. - (C) Connectivity connections between places. - Method 7 Identify cross boundary issues e.g. odour. - Method 8 Consult with land owners and occupiers, iwi, Central Government organisations, internal Council departments and local community and business groups. - Method 9 Recognise sectorial responses, such as NZTA published guidelines, and hazardous substances standards and guidelines.
+- PORT1Z-M1 Delineate the Seaport 1 Zone on the District Planning Maps. - PORT1Z-M2 Include Rules identifying activities that are appropriate within the Seaport 1 Zone. - PORT1Z-M3 Identify the anticipated amenity values for the Seaport 1 Zone, include environmental standards to protect and enhance them, and implement through enforcement under the Resource Management Act 1991, education, advocacy and collaboration with other territorial authorities. - PORT1Z-M4 Include Rules addressing District Wide issues. - PORT1Z-M5 Require all applications for resource consent to include an analysis of the proposal on the defined amenity values of the Seaport 1 Zone, as well as the principles of good urban design. - PORT1Z-M6 Initiate environmental advocacy for: - 1.
+Mitigation or avoidance of nuisance arising from glare and windflow effects. - 2.
+Promotion of well-maintained structures and land. - 3.
+Connectivity connections between places. - PORT1Z-M7 Identify cross boundary issues, e.g. odour. - PORT1Z-M8 Consult with land owners and occupiers, iwi, central government organisations, internal Council departments and local community and business groups. - PORT1Z-M9 Recognise sectorial responses, such as New Zealand Transport Agency published guidelines, and hazardous substances standards and guidelines.

-2.42A SEAPORT 2 ZONE
+PORT2Z SEAPORT 2 ZONE